klepsydra-technologies/kpsr-tutorial/tutorials/chapter2.md

 <a name="introduction"></a>
 ## Introduction

-Klepsydra's API for DDS, ZMQ and ROS are part of the composition API presented in [chapter 1](chapter1.md).
+Klepsydra's API for DDS[^1], ZMQ and ROS are part of the composition API presented in [chapter 1](chapter1.md).
 The functionality offered for each of these middlewares include:

+[^1]: DDS and YAML are no longer supported.
+Please, download `kpsr-core` up to [v7.8.0](https://github.com/klepsydra-technologies/kpsr-core/tree/v7.8.0) to test DDS and/or YAML functionality.

 * **Publication to Middleware**.
 Fulfilling the ```kpsr::Publisher``` API, Klepsydra offers an efficient way to publish to the middleware.
 * **Subscription from Middleware**.
 The most powerful element of Klepsydra is the reception of incoming data from the middleware and passing it to the application.
 The associated API is explained in detail in this chapter.